GabrieleParimbelli/COLIBRI/README.rst

 Tests
 ^^^^^

-Together with the files, a folder containing some useful and explanatory tests is provided.
+Together with the files, a folder named ``tests`` containing some useful and explanatory tests is provided.
 Each of them is adequately commented, so check them out and run them!